jamesroutley/routley.io/recipes/starters.md

 - walnuts
 - stilton

 Wash chicory and separate leaves.
+Add chopped walnuts and pieces of stilton.
+Serve with a viniagrette with honey in it.